-- Learn theory, qualitative, and quantitative research skills through seminars, formal coursework, and hands-on immersion in IS research projects.
+- Learn IS methods including use of frameworks, qualitative, and quantitative implementation research skills through participation in seminars and methods meetings, engagement in IS methods meetings, and hands-on immersion in IS research projects.

-- Lead 1-2 implementation/improvement science projects in their content area of interest
+- Lead 1-2 IS projects in their content area of interest

 - Lead or participate in other CIIS projects that target specific learning points and methodological skills

-- Following fellowship, return to their respective Departments with new skills and become local leaders in Implementation and Improvement Sciences.
+- Following Fellowship, return to their respective Departments/Sections with new skills and become local leaders in IS

-Under mentorship of CIIS Directors Mari-Lynn Drainoni, PhD and Allan Walkey, MD, CIIS Fellows will have the opportunity to engage in specific areas of learning designed to improve their research skills.
+Under mentorship of CIIS faculty, CIIS Fellows will have the opportunity to engage in specific areas of learning designed to improve their research skills.
 They will also have the opportunity to interact with current CIIS Fellows and CIIS research partners.
-Following the fellowship, CIIS Fellows are expected to become leaders in Implementation and Improvement Science at BU/BMC.

 REQUEST FOR APPLICATIONS CIIS FELLOWSHIP